Discover more from Marco Altini’s Substack

 Finally, the relationship between HRV (actual changes in heart activity) and PRV (changes in pulse rate variability at the finger, wrist, or other location due to volumetric changes in blood flow) is strong only under certain circumstances, again of complete rest and natural breathing.
 Outside of these settings, PRV, which is what you get from wearables, might depend more strongly on other factors (e.g. blood pressure, arterial stiffness, etc.).

-HRV analysis is too prone to error for continuous measurements under conditions in which there is any motion, making the measurement quite unreliable (and I’m not even getting into artifacts, ectopic beats, or other cardiac abnormalities, something that up to 75% of the population experiences, which would also lead to inaccurate data).
+HRV analysis is too prone to error for continuous measurements under conditions in which there is any motion, making the measurement unreliable (and I’m not even getting into artifacts, ectopic beats, or other cardiac abnormalities, something that up to 75% of the population experiences, which would also lead to inaccurate data at rest or during the night).

 When using chest straps or other sensors able to measure the electrical activity of the heart, this is less of a problem, as they tend to be able to provide more accurate data on most occasions.
-However, these are typically not the systems people are willing to wear 24/7.
+However, these are typically not the systems people are willing to wear 24/7 (or that are heavily marketed to them).

 Interpretation

-Analyzing HRV continuously, even when done with sensors that can provide accurate data (i.e. chest straps), and in situations in which the data might reflect parasympathetic activity (e.g. at rest, with normal breathing, etc.), is often trivialized due to the disconnect between acute and chronic responses to stressors.
+Analyzing HRV continuously, even when done with sensors that can provide accurate data (i.e. chest straps), and in situations in which the data might reflect parasympathetic activity (e.g. at rest, with normal breathing, etc.), amplifies these issues and is often trivialized due to the disconnect between acute and chronic responses to stressors.

 Acute and chronic responses can often differ, and continuous interpretation of HRV is often trivialized as “low HRV is bad”, potentially leading to an unhealthy obsession with any sort of stressor, even the ones that are actually positive.